 This is one for those that like a challenge, Westduinpark is known for its natural beauty and hilly terrain.
 Lying on the west coast of The Hague, it can be found between the beachy shores of Scheveningen and Kijkduin.
 The area used to be a favourite hunting ground for the royal House of Orange, nowadays its main inhabitants are Scottish highland cows that roam freely through the dunes. 🐮

 As the city’s largest nature reserve, Westduinpark makes up 235 hectares of open space along with the Bosjes van Poot.
-It’s perfect for the outdoor adventurer as it offers a range of hiking, walking and cycling routes.
-If you are looking for a historical hike, you can follow the extensive system of underground passageways and bunkers left from the Second World War.
+It’s perfect for the outdoor adventurer as it offers a range of hiking, walking, and cycling routes.
+If you’re looking for a historical hike, you can follow the extensive system of underground passageways and bunkers left from the Second World War.
 Otherwise, you can follow the Nederlands Kustpad (The Dutch Coastal Path) for a beautiful hike with a view of the sea.

 🚲 How to get there: 20-minute cycle from the centre of The Hague.